About

 Overview

-- Root filesystem taking about 100 MB and ISO image less than 30 MB.
+- Root filesystem taking up about 100 MB and ISO image of less than 40 MB.

-- Ready to use Web server powered by LightTPD with CGI and PHP support.
+- Ready to use Web/FTP server powered by Busybox with CGI support.

-- Browse the Web with Mozilla Firefox or Retawq in text mode.
+- Browse the Web with Midori, Firefox or Lynx in text mode.

 - Sound support provided by Alsa mixer, audio player and CD ripper/encoder.